Abandoned & Little-Known Airfields:

 The 1985 USGS topo map depicted Picayune Municipal Airport as having a single northeast/southwest runway.

-which had a ramp with several hangars on the northeast corner of the field.
+A ramp with several hangars was situated on the northeast corner of the field, on which were parked at least 14 light aircraft,

-Another small hangar were situated on the south side of the runway.
+and another small hangar was on the south side of the runway.

 David Sims recalled, “I was one of the last pilots to use this airfield.”